opeawo/missions/README.md

 1. Creating a mission provisions its wallet.
 The organization deposits reward + fee into it.
 2. Publishing calls `fundMission`, which transfers the fee to the master wallet, leaving exactly the reward behind, and marks the mission `funded`.
-Publishing fails with the exact shortfall if the wallet is short.
+Publishing fails with the exact shortfall if the is short.
-3. Approving a submission sends the reward from the mission wallet to the developer and marks the mission `released`.
+3. Approving a submission sends the reward from the mission  to the developer and marks the mission `released`.

-Because each wallet holds a single mission's money, funding needs no reserved-balance accounting: the wallet balance *is* that mission's escrow.
+Because each  holds a single mission's money, funding needs no reserved-balance accounting: the wallet balance *is* that mission's escrow.
 Approval also funds the mission first if it was never charged, so the fee is collected on every payout.
 Funding is idempotent, and claiming the row before transferring means concurrent publishes cannot double-charge.